anttihaap/distributed-backup-system/REPORT.md

 ### Peer network

 After the hybrid model of the P2P network was up we decided to try to get rid of the tracker server completely, and to design a network consisting of only equal peers.
-After considering our options we created a ring shaped overlay network.
+After considering our options we created a ring shaped overlay network resembling the Chord system.
 In our system there is no need to find a certain key efficiently but we needed to create a network that would be reasonably easy to keep updated.
 It should also tolerate nodes leaving and joining abruptly.
 The ring overlay seemed to suit those purposes well.

+In this system, the location of backed up data (i.e. the backup node) is always known.
+The id is hashed from the host and the port of the node and will stay the same.
+If those values change, the node will not be identifiable anymore.
+Thus, this project would really not benefit from implementing the finger tables of the Chord system.
+The finger tables are used for finding data items in O(log n) time.
+The focus could be on finding nodes willing to create contracts.
+This could be done with having each node keep a list of other suitable nodes.
+For fault tolerance, each node should know a segment of the circle so that if one successor fails, it could contact the next.
+In our system, nodes keep lists of all other nodes.

  When writing the code for the node network, debugging the ring was time consuming and in the hindsight, the ring could have been planned better.
 The resulting code certainly has some room for improvement and maybe a few too many ifs and comparisons...

 ### Backup process